-Transfer credits are assessed upon admission and are typically outlined in an offer letter.
-Normally, applicants will be eligible to receive transfer credit for each successfully completed degree level course.
+Transfer credits are assessed upon admission and are typically outlined in an offer of admission letter.
+Normally, applicants will be eligible to receive a transfer credit for each successfully completed degree level course for up to 10 credits.
 Transfer credits and the application of credits to your University of Guelph degree will vary depending on the degree program and specialization you have been admitted into.

 Typically, a maximum of 10.0 credits (2 years) can be transferred from a previously completed degree program.
 The credits you have can be viewed on WebAdvisor on the Unofficial Transcript.
 Transfer credits are assigned credit standing with CRD showing instead of a specific grade so that is how you can identify transfer credits.